Connect to a Cluster¶

 Choose how you want to limit connections to your cluster.¶

-Skip this step if Atlas indicates in the Setup connection security step that you have already configured an IP access list entry in your cluster.
-To manage the IP access list, see Add Entries to the Access List.
+Skip this step if Atlas indicates in the Setup connection security step that you have at least one database user configured in your project.
+To manage existing database users, see Configure Database Users.